manus-aiattack/dlnk-platform-complete/frontend/README.md

 ## 📝 License

-This project is part of the dLNk Attack Platform.
+This project is part of the Connext Security Platform.

 ## 🤝 Contributing